keolo/keolo-com/content/posts/startup-engineering-metrics-simplified.md

 ---

 ## The Founder’s Dashboard
-If I were setting up an engineering dashboard for a Series A startup tomorrow, it would look exactly like this:
+If I were setting up an engineering dashboard for a Series A startup tomorrow, it would look something like this:

 | **Area** | **Metric** |
 | :--- | :--- |